langchain-ai/langchain/templates/sql-llama2/README.md

 # SQL with LLaMA2

-This template allows you to chat with a SQL database in natural langugae using LLaMA2.
+This template allows you to chat with a SQL database in natural language using LLaMA2.

 It is configured to use [Replicate](https://python.langchain.com/docs/integrations/llms/replicate).